Historic Preservation and Community Planning

 The Historic Preservation and Community Planning program develops leaders in the management of cultural heritage and the built environment.
 It approaches the subjects of historic preservation, architectural and urban design, planning, and architectural and urban history as a group of related disciplines that together allow graduates to successfully compete in any one of a number of employment and graduate opportunities including, cultural resource management, architecture, urban design, real estate to name a few.
-The program is grounded in the visually oriented environment of the Department of Art History and the School of the Arts, yet is still flexible enough to allow students to bring in other courses and experiences through its interdisciplinary curriculum (e.g. archaeology, geology, GIS, history).
+The program is grounded in the visually oriented environment of the Department of Art and Architectural History and the School of the Arts, yet is still flexible enough to allow students to bring in other courses and experiences through its interdisciplinary curriculum (e.g. archaeology, geology, GIS, history).
 There are also a number of changing special courses offered by adjunct faculty drawn from experts in the preservation community in Charleston.
 Recent offerings include: Autocad and Photoshop for Preservationists, Building Pathology, Historic American Interiors, and The Classical Tradition in Architecture.

 HPCP Graduate Program